Your Last Will and Testament is an important part of planning for your family’s future.

 It is a good idea to tell the executor of your will about it and where the original is kept so that upon your passing they can have access to it so that they may execute it.
 Close family members are also people you might want to know the location of the will.
 However, if you don’t want to disclose the contents of your will that is up to you.
 Another person to inform about your will is your attorney, and it is advisable that you leave a copy with them just in case something happens to the original.
 Furthermore, it is advisable that you have the original copy of your will stored in a safe deposit box, or with your attorney.
 You can also file and leave your will with the probate court in the county you reside.
 A modest filing fee is usually charged.
 But if you anticipate making changes to your will in the future, you will have to get your will back from the Court and re-file the new will when I is completed.

 Do I need an attorney to make my will?

 No, it is not a legal requirement that you have an attorney make your will.
 However, if you plan on disinheriting anyone, leaving unequal portions to your children or fear that someone may contest your will it is very advisable to have an attorney draft and help execute the will.
 Also, the execution of a will must be done with specific formality for the will to be effective and valid, and this is one area where having an attorney’s assistance is highly recommended.

 Am I allowed to make changes to my will?

-Yes you are allowed to make changes to your will.
+Yes, you are allowed to make changes to your will.
 To make effective your new will you need to revoke or physically destroy your previous will, or execute and attach a codicil to the will.
-However, it is usually easier to just draft a new will rather than draft and attach a codicil.
+However, it is usually easier to just draft a new will, or revise a current one, rather than draft and attach a codicil.
+Codicils were more common before the ability to scan in previous versions of documents into a word processor was common.
+Most attorneys now know how to scan in an older version of a will or use the previous computer file and make changes to it.
 Also, it is advisable for everyone to review and if needed, update their will every few years.